smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 The actual manager that handles translating the soft button wrappers and states into RPCs.

 #### Internals
 The soft button manager attempts to make it clearer and easier to set soft buttons, especially those that change themselves with different states when pressed, such as repeat or shuffle buttons.
-Developers create states for a specific button (though some buttons may need only one state), which is then composed into a button wrapper (because our naming sucks here), which is then set into the manager.
+Developers create states for a specific button (though some buttons may need only one state), which is then composed into a button wrapper, which is then set into the manager.

 The wrapper carries the event handler so that developers can transition states within the handler.

-To update the buttons, either developers can update an individual button to a new state through the `SDLSoftButtonWrapper`.
-If the buttons themselves are changing, the developer can set the `softButtons` array of the `SDLSoftButtonManager`.
+To update the buttons, either developers can update an individual button to a new state through the `SDLSoftButtonWrapper`, or if the buttons themselves are changing, the developer can set the `softButtons` array of the `SDLSoftButtonManager`.

 ## Potential downsides
 * The proposed `SDLSoftButtonManager` does not work particularly well for dynamic soft buttons.
 The best support is to use the `updateButtonNamed:replacingCurrentStateWithState:`.